Follow Us:

 3. Solar

 The solar hot water system is an increasingly popular ‘green’ option.
-This is also one of the most common hot water systems installed in new homes as they use free energy from the sun to heat your shower rather than electricity or gas.
-The system will involve an array of solar panels usually placed on your roof, although it must be said that the system will still be connected to electricity or gas in case it’s not very sunny!
+It is also one of the most common hot water systems installed in new homes, as it uses free energy from the sun to heat your shower rather than electricity or gas.
+The system involves an array of solar panels usually placed on your roof, although it must be said that the system will still be connected to electricity or gas in case it’s not very sunny!

 4. Heat pump

-While technically in the electric hot water system category, a heat pump is much more energy efficient – even though it is usually more expensive to install and louder to run.
+Technically, in the electric hot water system category, a heat pump is much more energy efficient – even though it is usually more expensive to install and louder to run.
 The technology involved can be likened to a fridge … in reverse!
-The heat pump cleverly extracts heat from the air and transfers it to the water and can slash your hot water bill by two-thirds.
+The heat pump cleverly extracts heat from the air and transfers it to the water, which can slash your hot water bill by two-thirds.

 Electric, Gas Or Solar: Which One Should You Choose?

-Now you know the different types of hot water systems, and you realise you have a lot of choices to pick from.
-So the next question would be which is the best to use: electric or gas?
+Now that you know the different types of hot water systems, you realise you have a lot of choices to make.
+So the next question would be, which is better: electric or gas?
 Solar or heat pump?

 The best way to make this critical decision about your next hot water system investment is to pick up the phone and ask the friendly Melbourne hot water plumbers at Ezy-Plumb for their advice.